TERREMEMBER/znbase/docs/content/latest/explore/follower-reads/macos.md

 </ul>

-With YugabyteDB, you can use follower reads to lower read latencies since the DB now has less work to do at read time including serving the read from the tablet followers.
+With ZNbaseDB, you can use follower reads to lower read latencies since the DB now has less work to do at read time including serving the read from the tablet followers.
 Follower reads is similar to reading from a cache, which can give more read IOPS with low latency but might have slightly stale yet timeline-consistent data (that is, no out of order is possible).
 In this tutorial, you will update a single key-value over and over, and read it from the tablet leader.
 While that workload is running, you will start another workload to read from a follower and verify that you are able to read from a tablet follower.

-YugabyteDB also allows you to specify the maximum staleness of data when reading from tablet followers.
+ZNbaseDB also allows you to specify the maximum staleness of data when reading from tablet followers.
 If the follower hasn't heard from the leader for  10 seconds (by default), the read request is forwarded to the leader.
 When there is a long distance between the tablet follower and the tablet leader, you might need to increase the duration.
 To change the duration for maximum staleness, add the [`yb-tserver` `--max_stale_read_bound_time_ms`](../../../reference/configuration/yb-tserver/#max-stale-read-bound-time-ms) flag and increase the value (default is 10 seconds).
 For details on how to add this flag when using `yb-ctl`, see [Creating a local cluster with custom flags](../../../admin/yb-ctl/#create a-local-cluster-with-custom-flags).

 ## 1. Create universe